seeratkawr/guess-the-song/README.md

      echo $VITE_SOCKET_URL
      ```

-     In your front end terminal you should see the appropriate links eg.
+     In your Frontend terminal you should see the appropriate links eg.
      ```bash
      ➜  Local:   http://localhost:5173/
      ➜  Network: http://172.23.38.47:5173/